The Pioneers in Energy Research special edition of Energy Fuels is available here

 – No matter how optimistic your calculations are, no one believes that we will stop emitting carbon dioxide in seven years - so all emissions after 2028 must be removed from the atmosphere with so-called negative emissions.
 Here, chemical looping combustion can be very useful.

 One area of use that may be relevant is BECCS, Bio-Energy with Carbon Capture and Storage.
 Carbon dioxide is then collected at, for example, bio-fired power plants to achieve a net reduction of carbon dioxide in the atmosphere.
-Anders is one of the organizers behind next year's conference on negative emissions, the second in a series of conferences that will increase knowledge about the various possibilities that exist for achieving negative emissions.
+Anders is one of the organizers behind 2020's conference on negative emissions, the second in a series of conferences with the aim to increase knowledge about the various possibilities that exist for achieving negative emissions.

 Anders now hopes that Sweden - from which the development of the technology has been led for many years - will be the first country where the technology is used on an industrial scale.